Posterior Heel Pain | Haglund Association | Two-Finger Squeeze Test

 Classification

-- Mechanical/Primary: Associated with Haglund deformity and biomechanical overload
+- Mechanical / Primary: associated with Haglund deformity and biomechanical overload (most common)

-- Inflammatory: Associated with seronegative spondyloarthropathies (bilateral, morning stiffness)
+- Inflammatory: associated with seronegative spondyloarthropathies (bilateral, morning stiffness, often HLA-B27 positive)

 Clinical Presentation